Nextmv CLI is a command line interface that you can use to interact with Nextmv.

 reactivate | Reactivates a key. |

-private keys create
+create

-The private keys create
+The create

-command creates a new key for admin and non-admin (applications).
+subcommand creates a new key for admin and non-admin (applications).

 command: